mandeep/viewimg/README.md

 [![build](https://img.shields.io/travis/com/mandeep/viewimg/master?style=flat-square)](https://travis-ci.com/mandeep/viewimg) [![crates](https://img.shields.io/crates/v/viewimg?style=flat-square)](https://crates.io/crates/viewimg) [![license](https://img.shields.io/crates/l/viewimg?style=flat-square)](https://crates.io/crates/viewimg)

 viewimg is an image viewer intended to be used with Radiance HDR images (and later OpenEXR images).
+The goal of viewimg is to be a cross-platform image viewer that quickly opens HDR images with the purpose of instantly seeing the image contents.
+There is no editing component to this application, therefore tone mapping and other HDR editing operators are not the intention of viewimg.

 Installation